 LIHI Certificate #58 - Union Gas Project, Maine

 The project’s operational mode is dependent on inflow to Messalonskee Lake.
 When inflow to Messalonskee Lake is greater than approximately 570 cfs, the project is operated as a run-of-river project.
 All water that does not go through the turbines is passed over the spillway.
-When inflow is less than approximately 570 cfs, the project is cycled based on stored water that is released from Messalonskee Lake.
-The project provides a minimum flow of 15 cfs.
+When inflow is less than approximately 570 cfs, the project is cycled based on stored water that is released from Messalonskee Lake with a 1.3-foot useable storage range.
+The project provides a minimum bypass flow of 15 cfs.
 This flow regime is based on recommendation from the Maine Department of Environmental Protection (MDEP) to assist in improving water quality in the river and protecting aquatic biota.

 Waters within the project reach are designated as Class C, suitable for fishing, primary and secondary contact recreation, aquatic habitat, and drinking water supply after treatment.
 The minimum flow regime minimizes the effect of phosphorus loading to protect aquatic biota habitat.
 The phosphorus loading and subsequent issues with low dissolved oxygen concentrations are likely caused by effluent from the upstream Union Gas Wastewater Treatment Plant.